wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>9.
 O's Diary</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Elegant in its lack of features.
 Brown leather.
 Locked.*
 - You become [skilled](/2020/11/09/base-rules/#stats--skills) (+5) in "Ropes".
-- Each time you study this book, you find new ways to attach objects to you and gain 1 inventory slot.
+- Each time you study this book, you find new ways to attach objects and gain 1 inventory slot.
 - Roll 1D4, you gain the following spell: 1.
 [A Rope Is Always Handy](/2020/11/13/a-rope-is-always-handy/), 2.
 [Length of a String](/2020/11/13/lenght-of-a-string/), 3.
 [Rope Bind](/2020/11/13/rope-bind/), 4.
 [The Rope Trick](/2020/11/13/the-rope-trick/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Rope Tricks.*
 </details>